It’s not everyday that you can get up close and personal with your favourite celebrities.

 To get a better idea of when to arrive for your ceremony of choice, try tweeting Ana Martinez, the Walk of Fame producer (@wofstargirl).

-What Happens on the Day-Of
+What Happens on the Day-Of a Hollywood Walk of Fame Ceremony: my Experience

 The Walk of Fame website tells you specifically where each star ceremony takes place.
 The Walk of Fame spans over 15 blocks, so don’t forget to do this crucial bit of research before you head out.
 Conveniently, Peter Jackson’s star was in front of Dolby Theatre.
 When you arrive, the security guards will be able to show you where the lineup begins.